22/11 7:30 PM

 10) He loves to win

-De Ligt has had to deal with high expectations throughout his entire young career and it's easy to forget that he's still just 22.
-And his ability to deal with those pressures and demands for success will surely stand him in good stead at Bayern where, like in Turin, success is not just desired, it is demanded.
-Luckily, the young centre-back with league and cup winners' medals in both Holland and Italy also loves to be on the winning side.
+De Ligt has had to deal with high expectations throughout his entire young career and it's easy to forget that he's still only just about to turn 25.
+And his ability to deal with those pressures and demands for success is standing him in good stead at Bayern where, like in Turin, success is not just desired, it is demanded.

 "The most important thing for me is to win," he said.
 "At Juventus, if we win 1-0 and play bad, honestly I think everybody will still be happy.
 And if you play amazing and lose 2-1, you’re not happy.
 Every team has a certain DNA, that’s different in every club."